nimbly/ActiveResource/README.md

 ## FAQ
 ##### How do I send an Authorization header with every request?
-If the Authorization scheme is either Basic or Bearer, the easiest way to add the header is in the options array when creating the Connection object.
+If the Authorization scheme is either Basic or Bearer, the easiest way to add the header is in the `defaultHeaders` option array when creating the Connection object.

 ###### Example